omoke1/vp0/VPO_Whitepaper_2025.md

 ## 3. Solution Overview

-### 3.1 The VPO Approach
+### 3.1 The Veyra Approach

-VPO introduces a comprehensive solution that addresses all current limitations through a three-layer architecture:
+Veyra introduces a comprehensive solution that addresses all current limitations through a three-layer architecture:

 1. **Data Layer**: Real-time data ingestion and preprocessing
 2. **Computation Layer**: AI-powered analysis and decision-making